ProximaNova/Booru-mass-exporter/README.md

 ## Progress

-This currently totally works at *.booru.org websites and partially works at other Danbooru-type websites
+This currently totally works at *.booru.org websites and partially works at other Danbooru-type websites.

 ## How-to